vashisthabhinav/CSS/README.md

 - CSS gives style to raw HTML and our web pages
 - CSS is used to make the website responsive.

-Responsive means that the site will behave accordingly to the different screen sizes.
-For example, while looking at mobile phones and laptops, the site should automatically change its styling. <br>
+Responsive means that the site will behave accordingly to the different screen sizes. <br> For example, while looking at mobile phones and laptops, the site should automatically change its styling. <br>
 <h3> 3 ways to include CSS </h3>

 1. Inline CSS